About the Web Usability Standard

 - that the website’s general re-use licence does not apply to material that is subject to third party copyright, and

-- that permission to re-use third party copyright material cannot be given by the New Zealand Government organisation responsible for the website.
+- that permission to re-use third party copyright material cannot be given by the NZ Government organisation responsible for the website.

-The general copyright statement should also state that its general licensing terms do not apply to material on the website that is covered by the Flags, Emblems, and Names Protection Act 1981.
+It’s recommended that the general copyright statement also state that its general licensing terms do not apply to any material on the website that is covered by the Flags, Emblems, and Names Protection Act 1981.

-- the information and website that the privacy statement applies to (e.g. ‘This privacy notice applies to personal information collected on [the organisation’s] website: ministry.govt.nz’)
+- a clear indication of the statement’s scope and that it applies to the website (for example, ‘This privacy notice applies to personal information collected on ministry.govt.nz website’)

 - how and where on the site a visitor’s personal information is collected